Advance Medical Group

 Immunizations are a proven and effective preventive measure against dangerous diseases, and while getting an injection hurts in the moment, getting a preventable disease is much worse.
-Advance Medical Group in Hackensack, Paramus, and Haledon, New Jersey, recommends following an immunization schedule to keep you and your children safe from life-threatening illnesses.
+Advance Medical Group in Hackensack, Paramus, Haledon and Englewood, New Jersey, recommends following an immunization schedule to keep you and your children safe from life-threatening illnesses.
 To learn more, call the office or use the online tool to make an appointment today.

 Immunization is the process of making someone immune to an infectious disease.
 This usually happens by injecting a small, weakened version of the disease which triggers your body’s immune system to develop antibodies that fight the infection.